When should you add yourself to the payroll system?

 Taking a loan from the company.
 This can sound appealing.
 But loans are made with an agreed interest rate and repayment dates.
 There are penalties if they are not repaid.
 There are also potentially serious consequences if the company goes into liquidation.

-A way for business owners and shareholders to take a sum out of the yearly profits.
+A way for business owners and stockholders to take a sum out of the yearly profits.
 Dividends are often used as a legitimate way to reduce tax liability.
 They are best seen as a complement to a regular salary through payroll, not a substitute for it.

 - Not paying yourself